 Lay the asparagus in a single layer on a rimmed baking sheet and drizzle with 1 – 2 T extra virgin olive oil – you do not need much, because the next step is to roll the asparagus in the oil to coat it a bit.

-Roast in the top third of the oven for 10-15 minutes.
+Roast in the top third of the oven for about 10 minutes.
 At 8 minutes, shake the baking sheet to turn the asparagus; keep an eye on them after that.
 They are done when they turn a bright, deep green.
 They are best a bit crisp, but don’t hesitate to try one to see if they are done to your liking!